Imtiaz-Ali-3612/DSAM/README.md

 ## Core Characterstics of DS :

-1. Autonomous Entities / Partial Failures
+1. Autonomous Entities / Partial Failures : one system in DS does not know about other communicate via middleware
 2. No Global Time
 3. No Global Memory
-4. Communication Errors
+4. Communication Errors : occurs because of no synchrnization, MITM attacks
-5. Heterogeneity (technical, semantical)
+5. Heterogeneity (technical, semantical) : each system may server different purpose
 6. Complex Associations (dynamic bindings, multi-party)

 ## Dependency Injection & Spring Framework
+Dependency injection is basically providing object via constructor.

 Problems without dependency injection :

 1- If many classes needed the object they all would have created new instance, which may created issue with memory.
 2- If class is singleton we cannot instantiate the class in every class.
 3- Difficult to test